Fani Doiranli

-Fani Doiranli (born 7 August 1998) is a Greek footballer currently playing as a defender for OFI Crete in the Greek A Division and the Greek national team.
+Fani Doiranli (born 7 August 1998) is a Greek footballer currently playing as a defender for Asteras Tripolis in the Greek A Division and the Greek national team.

 Club career

 Fani Doiranli joined A Division club PAOK in 2014.
 During her time at the team, she has helped them win the league every season, 9 times in total, as well as the three last editions of the Greek Cup.

 In the 2019/20 season, she made her UEFA Women's Champions League debut in a 0-1 loss to LSK Kvinner during the qualifying round when she came on in the 84th minute for Chara Dimitriou.
 In the league, she started in 5 games and came off the bench in 6, while scoring 1 goal, in a season where PAOK went undefeated with 14 wins and only 1 goal conceded.
 The title was awarded to them after the remaining matches were suspended due to the COVID-19 pandemic.

 In 2022/23, she played her first full match in the UEFA Women's Champions League in a 2-0 win over Swansea City in the qualifying round.
 She also started in the next game against Rangers, but PAOK lost 0-4.
 In the league, she started in 18 matches as her club were crowned Greek champions for the ninth year in a row.